antholeole/blog/src/content/blog/patching-software-using-nix.md

 ---
-title: "Patching Software Using Nix"
+title: "Patching Software Using Nix (For Laymen)"
 description: A laymen tutorial.
 pubDate: Mar 17 2024
 ---

-# Patching Software Using Nix (For Laymen)

 Patching software (a quick rundown on patching, since it has become apparent that it is not in every dev's toolbox: code is just text files.
 There exists a file format that is a diff between real code and desired code; for instance, maybe you want to add a feature or change some functionality.
 You can make your edits and generate a patch file and then apply it to the source to get a version with your changes.) is incredibly powerful.
-Instead of having to maintain a fork, or figure out how to distribute your version of the patched software, you can just keep a `.patch` file alongside your nix code and apply it at build time.
+Instead of having to maintain a fork, or figure out how to distribute your version of the patched software, you can keep a `.patch` file alongside your nix code and apply it at build time.

 Nix makes it easy to apply patches to code in the `nixpkgs` set, but like many things in nix, the functionality is kind of buried behind a lack of documentation - you can do it, it is not difficult, but figuring out how is non-trivial.